GavinZhuLei/vue-form-making/README.md

 ## Donation

-If you like it, buy us a cup of coffee is a better choice than give us a star :) lol ☺
+If you do like ours open source, would you mind to buy us a cup of coffee :) lol ☺

 ![](http://tools.xiaoyaoji.cn/donation.jpeg)